Ji Earth Chapter · Di Tian Sui and Destiny Analysis

 Fire scarce and dim:

-Damp earth easily accumulates fire qi; fire without roots would be extinguished;
+Damp earth easily accumulates fire qi; fire without roots would be

 therefore Ji Earth most needs fire to warm it.